 Contents

-- Maltese Shih Tzu appearance
+- Maltese Shih Tzu mix appearance

 - Grooming and shedding

-- Training and health care
+- Temperament, training and health

-- Maltese Shih Tzu puppies, breeders and adoption
+- Maltese Shih Tzu mix puppies

 Maltese Shih Tzu Mix History